1. Edit Tool

 “Soften the stroller color so it blends into the scene.”

-2. Regenerate Image Tool
+2. Regenerate

-“Regenerate this page in soft watercolor style.”
+Example: “Regenerate this page in watercolor style, focus on the dolphin tank.”

 3. Rewrite Story Tool